ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The exchange of Key Distribution Request-Response MUST occur over that secure channel.
 The Client and the KDC MAY use that same secure channel to protect further pairwise communications, that MUST be secured.

+The proof-of-possession to bind the access token to the Client must be performed by using the proof-of-possession key bound to the access token for establishing secure communication between the Client and the KDC.
+To this end, the underlying secure communication protocol is required to enforce client authentication and to support the secure channel establishment by using the proof-of-possession key.

 During the first exchange ("joining"), the Client sends a request to the AS, specifying the group it wishes to join (see {{ssec-key-distribution-request}}).
 Then, the KDC verifies the access token and that the Client is authorized to join that group; if so, it provides the Client with the keying material to securely communicate with the member of the group (see {{ssec-key-distribution-response}}).
 Whenever used, the Content-Format in messages containing a payload is set to application/cbor.

 <!-- Jim 13-07: Should one talk about the ability to use OBSERVE as part of